Judge puts hold on North Dakota trigger law banning abortion

 The ban had been set to take effect on Thursday.
 Shortly after the ruling, Wrigley said he was heading to the North Dakota Legislative Council’s office to drop off another certification of the U.S. Supreme Court ruling that reversed Roe vs. Wade.
 He did not comment about the judge’s order.

-The ruling, that comes as various states grapple with potential bans and other restrictions often backed by Republican lawmakers, will give the Red River clinic more time to relocate a few miles away to Moorhead, Minnesota, where abortion remains legal.
+The ruling, which comes as various states grapple with potential bans and other restrictions often backed by Republican lawmakers, will give the Red River clinic more time to relocate a few miles away to Moorhead, Minnesota, where abortion remains legal.
 Clinic owner Tammi Kromenaker has said she will move there if litigation doesn’t block the North Dakota ban.

-Kromenaker has declined to say when the new clinic will be ready but Planned Parenthood has said there will be no interruption in service.
-Kromenaker did not immediately respond to a request for comment.
+Kromenaker has declined to say when the new clinic will be ready, and did not immediately respond to a request for comment.
+Planned Parenthood, which at one point had said it would step in if needed, has since said that Kromenaker has assured them that there would be no interruption in service due to the clinic’s relocation.

+Attorney Tom Dickson said the clinic was gratified by the court’s ruling and looks forward to the next hearing.

 Destini Spaeth, the volunteer leader of an independent group that helps fund abortions in North Dakota, said it was an “emotional day” with the prospect of Wednesday being the last day for medical procedures at the clinic.
 She said she screamed when she heard about the order.